epersike/weather_report/README.md

 5. Access ```http://127.0.0.1:5000``` on your web browser;
 6. Track your city's weather by searching it's name;

-## Running the tests
+## Testing

+The postman folder inside the package contains Postman's requests and envinroment variables that can be used both to test the application's APIs and the OpenWeather API.
+Make sure you have imported both and selected the correct envinronment so you can use it.
+For the ```weather_report``` folder requests, make sure you have the ```main.py``` webserver running.

-Not quite working yet, but will be like:
+Unit tests not quite implemented yet, but will be like:

 ```
 python tests.py
 ```

+Every service implemented will have it's own unit tests.

 ## Authors